Whether you are aware of it or not, dysregulated emotions can hijack your energy and behavior, causing a distorted view of life's experiences.

-And the good news is that you can also learn a simple, step-by-step practice to calm yourself, requiring only a couple of minutes at a time.
+You can also learn a simple, step-by-step practice to calm yourself, requiring only a couple of minutes at a time.

 Don't underestimate the power of simple yet targeted actions capable of turning anxiety into inner peace.
 Even journaling for 15 minutes can make a big difference.